TuriGuilano/alpha/README.md

 * Displaying state with JSX
 * Lifecycle hooks

-## General info about React & Do's and Dont's
+## Do's and Dont's

 Try to stay away from actually touching the DOM as much as possible.
-React handles that part.
+React handles that part for us, whenever we want to update a field or a component we update the state.

 React uses something called HTML5 Push state, this means React will actually change the urlbar but it actually doesn't refresh your browser.
+This is why React is so fast because the whole site is already loaded.

 ## What are Components?

 Components are reusable chunks of code.
-There are different types of Components.
+There are different ways of declaring your Components.

 1. React.createClass
 This is the oldest way of creating components.
 Not recommended!